-It is illegal to bring firewood into Michigan out of areas quarantined for Asian longhorned beetle, thousand cankers disease, basalm woolly adelgid, hemlock woolly adelgid, mountain pine beetle, and/or imported fire ant unless it is certified, heat-treated firewood.
+It is illegal to bring firewood into Michigan from areas quarantined for Asian longhorned beetle, thousand cankers disease, basalm woolly adelgid, hemlock woolly adelgid, and/or mountain pine beetle – unless it is certified, heat-treated firewood.
 In many cases, it is also against federal law to move firewood out of Michigan due to a spongy moth infestation in the state.
-The invasive spotted lanternfly (SLF) was recently detected in Oakland County, so firewood should not be removed from this area.
+The invasive spotted lanternfly was recently detected in Oakland County, so firewood should not be removed from this area.

 To prevent the spread of these and other invasive forest pests, Michigan authorities ask residents and visitors to adhere to the following state-issued guidelines when using firewood:

-Campgrounds often have additional firewood rules and some prohibit outside firewood unless outside firewood unless it has been certified, heat-treated or was purchased from an approved vendor. (e.g., Sleeping Bear Dunes).
+Campgrounds often have their own firewood policies; many prohibit outside firewood unless it has been certified, heat-treated or was purchased from an approved vendor. (e.g., Sleeping Bear Dunes).
 Michigan State Parks asks visitors to purchase heat-certified firewood sold in parks or purchase firewood that has been certified as heat-treated at local stores and roadside stands.
-Be sure to determine the firewood rules at your destination before visiting.
+Be sure to determine the rules at your destination before traveling with firewood.

 Bringing firewood from Canada into the USA is prohibited unless the firewood is labeled and certified heat-treated.
 Read about these requirements on the USDA and CBP firewood information sheet.